barreto-juan/passgen_python/README.md

 # Password Generator using Python
- The password generator was created as a utility (and for fun, too).
+ The password generator was created only as a utility (and for fun, too).